 If you use another CMS, a WordPress site can be created solely for the purposes of creating your Exo integration.

 Our plugin can be customised to meet your requirements.
-Here is an overview of what we have developed for our client.
+Here is an overview of what we have developed for Black Magic Tackle.